Last Updated on May 5, 2022 by Oddmund Groette

 Stop losses and mean reversion

 The tendency for stops not to add value applies to trend-following as well.
 In the brilliant book The Way Of The Turtle, Curtis Faith concluded that stop-losses for most systems don’t improve profitability, nor does it limit the drawdowns.
-His trend-following systems perform better for all metrics without any stop at all: CAGR, MAR, Sharpe-ratio, and drawdown.
+His trend-following systems perform better for all trading performance metrics without any stop at all: CAGR, MAR, Sharpe-ratio, and drawdown.

 Jim Simons and the Medallion fund uses many mean-reverting strategies